yuda-lyu/w-queue-websocket/README.md

 1. `Producer` sends missions to `Consumer`.
 2. `Consumer` handles each queue.
-3. `Consumer` produces the other result(combination e.g.), and saves in one queue.
+3. `Consumer` produces the other result(for combination e.g.), and saves it in a queue.
 4. `Producer` gets results from the queue.
 5. `Producer` removes queues in database.